kkpan11/ImmortalDB/README.md

 In this way, ImmortalDB is like [Evercookie](https://github.com/samyk/evercookie), but

-  1. Has a well-documented API.

-  2. Provides a simple, modern, [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based API.
+  1. Provides a simple, modern, [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based API.

-  3. Strikes an equitable balance between reliability and respect for the user.
+  2. Strikes an equitable balance between reliability and respect for the user.
 Data is stored reliably but can also be voluntarily purged if the user designedly clears cookies and application storage.

-  4. Doesn't use nefarious exploits nor deprecated third party plugins like Flash, Silverlight, or Java.
+  3. Doesn't use nefarious exploits nor deprecated third party plugins like Flash, Silverlight, or Java.
 Only standard, ratified HTML5 APIs are used.

-  5. Doesn't vandalize performance or the user experience.
+  4. Doesn't vandalize performance or the user experience.
 For example, Evercookie's CSS History Knocking can beget a deluge of background HTTP requests, and loading Silverlight or Flash can raise unsought permission modals or thrash the user's disk.